 Last week, we talked about the importance of keeping our other digital files organized.
 The same goes for our digital photos.
 The standard file-naming of photos by cameras makes it hard to find a photo of a specific event or place if you have thousands of photos.

-Giving each photo a meaningful name would be time-consuming.
-It just isn’t practical.
+Giving each photo a meaningful name would be time-consuming, so it just isn’t practical.
 Instead, I organize my photos in folders by year.
 If I have a collection of photos of a specific event or milestone, I put them in a sub-folder and give it a name like “Trip to England 2014 – Harry Potter Tour” that will make it easy to find with a search.

 Eliminate duplicates

 You can free up space by deleting duplicate photos.
-These could be identical copies of the same photo or file, or just multiple shots of the same thing.
+These could be identical copies of the same photo, or just multiple shots of the same thing.
+My philosophy here is “Keep the best and delete the rest.”

 What I got rid of